-CALIFORNIA REDUCING DISPARITIES PROJECT (CRDP) ASIAN PACIFIC ISLANDER STRATEGIC PLANNING WORKGROUP (API-SPW)

-NAME OF PROGRAM:
+1. NAME OF PROGRAM:

 Youth Alcohol and Other Drug Prevention Program

 2. TYPE OF PROGRAM: X Universal prevention

-X Selective prevention
+Х Selective prevention

 Early intervention

 Other (please specify)

-3. NAME OF PROGRAM DEVELOPER - Please include all contact information
+3. NAME OF PROGRAM DEV ELOPER

-Lynn Thull, Ph.D.

-Asian Pacific Community Counseling 7273 14th Avenue, Suite 120B Sacramento, CA 95820 Ithull@apccounseling.org

-/a.a.a.a.a.a.a.a

-- Low income urban children and youth, focusing on Asian Pacific Islander (API) Children/Youth (K-12) - Language: English (multiple API and other languages as primary in the home setting) - Second Step (EBP) curriculum is used to elementary to middle school in classrooms - Life Skills curriculum (EBP) is used afterschool with middle school and high school-age students at school or at the provider agency's office - Youth will learn about negative effects of AOD, help youth to develop skills to say "no" to peer pressure, and leadership skills to be a role model in positive life skills - Alternative afterschool activities to provide youth safe environment to keep them from boredom and engaging in unhealthy activities
+NAME OF PROGRAM DEVELOPER - Please include all contact information Lynn Thull, Ph.D.
+Asian Pacific Community Counseling 7273 14th Avenue, Suite 120B Sacramento, CA 95820 Ithull@apccounseling.org (916)383-6783 4.
+TARGET POPULATION Low income urban children and youth, focusing on Asian Pacific Islander (API) Children/Youth (K-12) Language: English (multiple API and other languages as primary in the home setting) Second Step (EBP) curriculum is used to elementary to middle school in classrooms Life Skills curriculum (EBP) is used afterschool with middle school and high school-age students at school or at the provider agency's office Youth will learn about negative effects of AOD, help youth to develop skills to say "no" to peer pressure, and leadership skills to be a role model in positive life skills Alternative afterschool activities to provide youth safe environment to keep them from boredom and engaging in

+unhealthy activities 5.
+WHAT ARE THE GOALS (F THIS I PROGRAM?

-- Program aims to help youth make positive/healthy decisions when alcohol/other drugs are introduced - Small group afterschool activities will help program staff to develop individualized positive relationship and trust with each youth - Program provides skills to strengthen family systems in low income areas of Sacramento County, focusing on Asian Pacific Islander Youth. - Participants often experience challenges in cultural differences between them and their parents, and program staff address positive communication, understanding their heritage and how they could embrace differences in various forms - The long term goal if this program is to develop youth to the point that they become happy and healthy community members.
+Program aims to help youth make positive/healthy decisions when alcohol/other drugs are introduced Small group afterschool activities will help program staff to develop individualized positive relationship and trust with each youth Program provides skills to strengthen family systems in low income areas of Sacramento County, focusing on Asian Pacific Islander Youth.
+Participants often experience challenges in cultural differences between them and their parents, and program staff address positive communication, understanding their heritage and how they could embrace differences in various forms The long term goal if this program is to develop youth to the point that they become happy and healthy community members.
 Youth will contribute to their community.

-• The program will like to other community resources; seeking input as well as educating other regarding the protective and risk factors associated with API youth.
+The program will like to other community resources; seeking input as well as educating other regarding the protective and risk factors associated with API youth.

+6. CULTURAL RELEVANCE

-- For this program, participants come in through word of mouth and through outreach to school leaders.
-Youth recruitment often works best by having current participants identify their peers to participate and recruit on their own - Participants may have experienced challenges in cultural differences between the youth, their parents, and the mainstream community.
-Program staff focuses on positive communication, understanding their heritage, and how they could embrace/understand differences between the youth, their family members and the larger community. - Children and youth are encouraged to practice appropriate traditional beliefs related to mental health and well-being.
-The children/youth are also encouraged to educate other group members (peers) about their unique traditions and beliefs. - Although the target population is API youth, the groups also include other cultural/ethnic populations.
-Participants all respect individual's differences and are encouraged to share/celebrate their heritage and background when opportunities are presented
+For this program, participants come in through word of mouth and through outreach to school leaders.
+Youth recruitment often works best by having current participants identify their peers to participate and recruit on their own Participants may have experienced challenges in cultural differences between the youth, their parents, and the mainstream community.
+Program staff focuses on positive communication, understanding their heritage, and how they could embrace/understand differences between the youth, their family members and the larger community.
+Children and youth are encouraged to practice appropriate traditional beliefs related to mental health and wellbeing.
+The children/youth are also encouraged to educate other group members (peers) about their unique traditions and beliefs.
+Although the target population is API youth, the groups also include other cultural/ethnic populations.
+Participants all respect individual's differences and are encouraged to share/celebrate their heritage and background when opportunities are presented.

+Appendix E